Iran–Iraq War: Operation Karbala-4

-On 25 December 1986, Iran launched Operation Karbala-4 (Karbala referring to Hussein ibn Ali's Battle of Karbala).
+On 25 December 1986, Iran launched Operation Karbala-4 (Karbala referring to Husayn ibn Ali's Battle of Karbala).
 According to Iraqi General Ra'ad al-Hamdani, this was a diversionary attack.
 The Iranians launched an amphibious assault against the Iraqi island of Umm al-Rassas in the Shatt-Al-Arab river, parallel to Khoramshahr.
-They then set up a pontoon bridge and continued the attack, eventually capturing the island in a costly success but failing to advance further; the Iranians had 60,000 casualties, while the Iraqis 9,500.
+They then set up a pontoon bridge and continued the attack, eventually capturing the island in a costly success but failing to advance further.
+The Iranians had 60,000 casualties, while the Iraqis 9,500.
 The Iraqi commanders exaggerated Iranian losses to Saddam, and it was assumed that the main Iranian attack on Basra had been fully defeated and that it would take the Iranians six months to recover.
-When the main Iranian attack, Operation Karbala 5, began, many Iraqi troops were on leave.
+When the main Iranian attack, Operation Karbala 5, began, many Iraqis were on leave.

 Karbala-5 (Sixth Battle of Basra)

 The Siege of Basra, code-named Operation Karbala-5 (عملیات کربلای ۵), was an offensive operation carried out by Iran in an effort to capture the Iraqi port city of Basra in early 1987.
 This battle, known for its extensive casualties and ferocious conditions, was the biggest battle of the war and proved to be the beginning of the end of the Iran–Iraq War.
 While Iranian forces crossed the border and captured the eastern section of Basra Governorate, the operation ended in a stalemate.